-So if you're not into partying or gambling, are under 21, or just want a cheap Vegas getaway, here are some “other” things you can consider doing in Sin City that aren't quite so sinful.
+So if you're not into partying or gambling, are under 21, are traveling to Vegas with kids, or just want a cheap Vegas getaway, here are some “other” things you can consider doing in Sin City that aren't quite so sinful.

 Things to do in Las Vegas when you're under 21

 1. Enjoy The Strip at night

 Seeing the Las Vegas Strip at night was on my bucket list.
 It's one thing I feel like a lot of people want to see before they die.
 And for good reason – it's loud, bright, and never boring.
 (It IS long, though, so bring your walking shoes.)

 And also don't forget your sense of humor.
 The Strip is not for the faint-hearted, as it's usually filled with a mixture of drunken revelers (most likely with open bottles, which are legal here), street performers, and men passing out trading cards with half-naked women on them.